rmldj/ml-entropy/README.md

 as well as a routine implementing the proposed method of computing entropy.
 Please cite the paper if you would use this method in a scientific publication.

+**UPDATE:** The current version of `mlentropy.py` implements improvements for handling cases with extremely unbalanced data.
+The results of the paper where computed using the earlier version (choose tag 1.0).

 See the README file in the `code_paper/` folder for specific instructions for reproducing the results of the paper

 ## `mlentropy.py`